stayradiated/perplexed/README.md

-# Plex API Client
+# Plex Media Server HTTP API Client

-Query a Plex server.
+This library makes it easier to use the Plex Media Server HTTP API.

+This library was written to be used to create fully featured PMS clients, which would allow users to login with a Plex account and select an available server.

+It also provides quite a few helper methods in the `Library` class so you don't have to manually construct the API paths yourself.

-**Note: This only support music libraries at the moment.**
+**Note: This library only support music libraries at the moment, but there is no reason it couldn't support other library types as well.**

 ## Usage